Xela101/EasyJwtAuth/README.md

     {
         public override Task GrantResourceOwnerCredentials(OAuthGrantResourceOwnerCredentialsContext context)
         {
-            if (context.UserName != context.Password)
+            //If the username is the same as the password the user is validated :D if (context.UserName != context.Password)
             {
                 context.SetError("invalid_grant", "The user name or password is incorrect");